-In addition to individual consultations, the CTL offers other services to help faculty get feedback on their teaching - classroom observations, online course reviews, student focus group facilitation, and creating mid-semester surveys.
+In addition to individual consultations, the CTL offers other services to help faculty get feedback on their teaching - classroom observations, online course reviews, and creating mid-semester surveys.
 These services provide confidential, formative feedback and assist faculty to make strategic decisions to further improve their course.

 Classroom Observations